fenago/docker-course/md/lab_6.md

     This command will clean up all unused container images, networks, and volumes remaining on your machine.

-In this exercise, we looked at the four default networking drivers available by default in Docker: `bridge`, `host`, `macvlan`, and `none`.
+In this exercise, we looked at the default networking drivers available by default in Docker: `bridge`, `host` and `none`.
 For each example, we explored how the network functions, how containers deployed using these network drivers function with the host machine, and how they function with other containers on the network.